Lanny Poffo: International Championship Wrestling (1979–1984)

 In 1978, Lanny's father Angelo founded International Championship Wrestling (ICW), an "outlaw" rival to NWA affiliates Southeastern Championship Wrestling and NWA Mid-America.
 Eventually Angelo further expanded and signed talent away from the World Wrestling Association and Jerry Jarrett's Continental Wrestling Association (CWA), forming a strong rivalry with the other territories.
 It was into the maelstrom that Lanny Poffo entered in the summer of 1979 as he jumped to his father's promotion.
 He became a star in ICW and eventually became the promotion's champion, where he wrestled with and against Randy Savage.
 The two brothers dominated the ICW Heavyweight Championship, and over the next six years, the only other wrestler to hold it was Paul Christy.
 Lanny remained a mainstay of the promotion until it folded in 1984.

 Mid-South Wrestling (1984)

-Shortly before the dissolution of ICW, Lanny began making appearances in Bill Watts' Mid South Wrestling.
+Shortly before the dissolution of ICW, Lanny began making appearances in Bill Watts' Mid-South Wrestling.
 His first matches came on October 12, 1983, when he defeated Art Crews and Doug Vines at a MSW television taping in Shreveport.
 In December he formed a team with Rick Rude and began a house show series with The Midnight Express that carried through January 1984.
-Lanny then moved back into singles competition and wrestled Buddy Landell in numerous matches.
+Lanny then moved back into singles competition and wrestled Buddy Landel in numerous matches.